sage-productions/innovate-bham-candidate-portal/README.md

-## The Innovate Birmingham Candidate Portal Project by Sage Productions
+## Innovate Birmingham Candidate Portal Project by Sage Productions

 #### Sage Productions is a final project team composed of candidates from Innovate Birmingham's Fall 2020 Cohort.